Emergence of $^4$H $J^\pi=1^-$ resonance in contact theories: Theory and numerical methods

 \section{Theory and numerical methods}

-The theory used in this work is the \eftnopi\cite{vanKolck:1999mw} truncated at LO.
-The lowest order consists of contact two-body and a contact three-body interactions with corresponding low energy constants (LECs) fitted to reproduce physical observables.
-To further simplify the theory we truncate it around the SU(4) symmetry \cite{Konig:2016utl}.
-Therefore, nucleon-nucleon spin-singlet and spin-triplet interactions are identical and only one contact term appears in the two-body sector.
-This adds further uncertainty to the theory of order $(a_0m_{\pi})^{-1}\sim30\%$ on the top of the usual \eftnopi LO truncation error.
-The contact interactions are renormalized by introducing a Gaussian regulator and a momentum cutoff $\Lambda$.
-This yields the following two- and three-body potentials:
+The theory used in this work is the \eftnopi\cite{vanKolck:1999mw}~truncated at lowest order (LO).
+This LO consists of contact two-body and a contact three-body interactions with corresponding low energy constants (LECs) fitted to reproduce physical observables.
+We use the SU(4) symmetric version of the theory~\cite{Konig:2016utl}.
+In that formulation, nucleon-nucleon spin-singlet and spin-triplet interactions are identical, and only one contact term appears in the two-body sector.
+This increases the uncertainty by $(a_0^{(NN)}m_{\pi})^{-1}\sim30\%$ ($a_0^{(NN)}$ is the nucleon-nucleon scattering length) on the top of the~\eftnopi LO truncation error.
+The contact interactions are regularized with a Gaussian cutoff function parametrized by a momentum cutoff $\Lambda$.
+This yields the following two- and three-body potentials in coordinate representation:

+The potential receives an identical contribution from each pair of particles if the relative distance \footnote{We use boldface characters for three-dimensional vectors, and normal font for the magnitudes.} $r_{ij}=|\ve{r}_i-\ve{r}_j|$ is small and from every triplet whose hyperradius - hence the cyclic sum ($cyc$) over each triplet of particle indices $i<j<k$ - approaches zero for $\lim_{\Lambda\to\infty}$.

-where the cutoff dependent LECs ($C_0$ and $D_0$) are fitted on two-body observables and triton binding energy ($B_3=8.48$~MeV) and $cyc$ denotes the cyclic sum.
-In order to assess the uncertainty introduced by the adoption of SU(4) symmetry, we use two different parametrizations for the two-body LEC $C_0$: one at unitarity (with $|a_0|>10^5$~fm and referred to as ``unitary'') and one fitting the deuteron binding energy $B_2=2.22$~MeV (referred as ``nuclear'').
+We fit the cutoff dependence of the $D_0$ LEC to the triton binding energy ($B_3=8.48$~MeV).
+For the two-body LEC $C_0$, we use two different parametrizations in order to assess the uncertainty of the SU(4) approximation: one at unitarity (with $|a_0^{(NN)}|>10^5$~fm and referred to as ``unitary'') and one fitting the deuteron binding energy $B_2=2.22$~MeV (referred as ``nuclear'').
+Due to SU(4) symmetry, all two-nucleon $L=0$ channels exhibit the same proprieties implying, \eg, a dineutron bound with the same energy as the triplet $S$-wave neutron-proton system.
 We assume a degenerate nucleon mass $m=938.858$ MeV.

-To extract the effective range parameters and resonance energy we employ three different methods.
-On one hand, we use two four-body microscopic techniques: Faddeev-Yakubovsky equations (FYE) in configuration space \cite{Lazauskas:2004hq, Lazauskas:2019hil} and the stochastic variational method (SVM)~\cite{Suzuki:1998bn} with harmonic oscillator trap.
-On the other hand, we use a potential folding technique to obtain an effective two-body problem representing a neutron scattering on a solid triton core.
+Subsequently, we employ three different methods in order to obtain scattering parameters with this interaction.
+On the one hand, we use two four-body microscopic techniques: Faddeev-Yakubovsky equations (FYE) in configuration space \cite{Lazauskas:2004hq, Lazauskas:2019hil} and the stochastic variational method (SVM)~\cite{Suzuki:1998bn} with harmonic oscillator trap.
+On the other hand, we employ a potential-folding technique to obtain an effective two-body problem representing a neutron which scatters on a solid triton core.